4DV4NC3M3N7/riscv-emu/README.md

 # riscv-emu
 RISCV RV32I emulator written in C++ and using SMFL for handling the window.
 The emulator support the RV32I ISA extention and the M-Mode Privilege mode with timer interrupt support.
 Memory Protection Register are not implemented.

+The performance of the emulator got really good.
+Now it can execute up-to 15MIPS on an i7 10750H Mobile CPU.
+At close to 200FPS.

 ### Goals

 One of the goals of this program is to have a TUI and a GUI.
 To which interface with it.
 But most importantly is to support the while privilege spec.
 Currently progress is being made into the TUI and GUI part of it.